aptech/docs/docs/data-management/data-exploration.rst

   14308087.

-Panel data descriptive statistics
+Computing group descriptive statistics
 -----------------------------------
 The :func:`aggregate` procedure finds descriptive statistics for each group in panel data.
 It allows an optional input to specify the name of the categorical variable to be used for grouping.

-In order to be used with :func:`aggregate` :
+In order to be used with :func:`aggregate` data should:

 - Have group identifiers in the first column if the name of the categorical variable for grouping is not specified.
-- Be in stacked panel data format.
+- Be in stacked panel data format (see :func:`dfLonger`).

+If the input data is contained in a dataframe, the :func:`aggregate` procedure will output a dataframe.

-The function supports the following statistics:
+The function supports the following statistics for grouping:

 * Mean
 * Median